zhuxiao/asvclr/README.md

 ## Usage

-Alternatively, there are three steps to run ASVCLR: `detect`, `assemble` and `call`, which are described as following:
+Alternatively, there are three steps to run ASVCLR: `detect`, `assemble` and `call`.
-* __`detect`__: Detect structural variation regions according to abnormal features, including insertions, deletions, duplications, inversions and translocations.
-Note that these detected regions usually are not accurate enough as well as other SV callers, and may need further processing.
-* __`assemble`__: Perform local assembly for the detected variant regions using Canu, and extract the corresponding local reference.
-* __`call`__: Align the assembly result (contigs) to its local reference using BLAT to generate the sim4 formated alignments, and call each type variations using the BLAT alignments.

 The reference and an sorted BAM file will be the input of ASVCLR, and the variants stored in the VCF file format and translocations in BEDPE file format will be generated as the output.

-### Detect Step
+### `Detect` Step

-Detect structural variation regions according to abnormal features, including insertions, deletions, duplications, inversions and translocations.
-Note that these detected regions usual    ly are not accurate enough as well as other SV callers, and may need further processing.
+Structural variant regions will be detected according to abnormal features.
+These regions includes insertions, deletions, duplications, inversions and translocations.

 ```sh
 $ asvclr detect -t 14 -c 20000 -f hg38.fa hg38_ngmlr_sorted.bam
 ```

-### Assemble Step:
+### `Assemble` Step

 Perform local assembly for the detected variant regions using Canu, and extract the corresponding local reference.